FastFig/FigChat-API/README.md

 </iframe>
 ```

+Adding an `<iframe>` like this with your desired chatroom is all that is needed to embed a FigChat on your website.

 The embed has some basic construction you may choose to follow.
+* `src="https://www.fastfig.com/chat/[   chat room name   ]/?e=1"`
 * Query string: including the variable `e=1` at the end of the source URL will ensure the chatroom is styled for embedding.
+Leaving this out will result in improper styling and function of the embedded chat.
-* Frameborder="0": some basic css to ensure the iframe doesn't have a border around it.
+* Frameborder="0": Some basic css to ensure the iframe doesn't have a border around it.
 * Fullscreen flags: FigChat allows for rich media such as youtube videos.
 To make sure they have permission to go fullscreen from within an iframe you can include the `allowfullscreen`, `mozallowfullscreen`, and `webkitallowfullscreen` flags in the iframe code.

 Advice